mastodon/documentation/content/en/spec/security.md

 Host: mastodon.example
 Date: 18 Dec 2019 10:08:46 GMT
 Accept: application/activity+json
-Signature: keyId="https://my-example.com/actor#main-key",headers="(request-target) host date",signature="Y2FiYW...IxNGRiZDk4ZA=="
+Signature: keyId="https://my-example.com/actor#main-key",headers="(request-target) host date digest",signature="Y2FiYW...IxNGRiZDk4ZA=="
 ```

-This request is functionally equivalent to saying that `https://my-example.com/actor` is requesting `https://mastodon.example/users/username/inbox` and is proving that they sent this request by signing `(request-target)`, `Host:`, and `Date:` with their public key linked at `keyId`, resulting in the provided `signature`.
+This request is functionally equivalent to saying that `https://my-example.com/actor` is requesting `https://mastodon.example/users/username/inbox` and is proving that they sent this request by signing `(request-target)`, `Host:`, `Date:`, and `Digest:` with their public key linked at `keyId`, resulting in the provided `signature`.

 ### Verifying HTTP signatures {#http-verify}